Scroll Down to Learn How You Can Submit Comments on the Proposed Changes to NEPA

 NEPA also established a Council on Environmental Quality (CEQ), which is required to monitor all federal agencies and ensure that they are adhering to the legislation.

-To learn more about NEPA, read our first NEPA Alert.
+To learn more about NEPA, read this NEPA Alert.

 Why Does NEPA Need Protection?

-To learn more about the proposed changes to NEPA, read our second NEPA Alert.
+To learn more about the proposed changes to NEPA, read this fact sheet.

 What Can You Do to Help Protect NEPA?